JenushanthAts/OpenFlow-Statistics-Collection/README.md

-Then you can check the trace files which contains openflow statistics collection(Port statistics) in your directory where you have implemented your program.
+Then you can check the trace files which contains openflow statistics collection(Port statistics and Flow statistics) in your directory where you have implemented your program.
 In case of getting actual bandwidth of ports / flow ,you have to initiate Tcp traffic.